Java HashMap

 Conclusion

 Congratulations folks!
-In this article, you learned what is a HashMap, how to create a HashMap, how to add new key-value pairs to a HashMap, how to remove keys from a HashMap, how to iterate over a HashMap, and how to create and store user-defined objects as a keys in HashMap.
+In this article, you learned what is a HashMap, how to create a HashMap, how to add new key-value pairs to a HashMap, how to remove keys from a HashMap, how to iterate over a HashMap, and how to create and store user-defined objects as keys in a HashMap.

 Comments